HomeArticlesGuideUS Retirement Planning Guide

 Step 1: Estimate How Much You Need to Retire

 Every retirement plan starts with a target number.
-Without one, you cannot know whether you are saving enough, investing correctly, or on track to retire at your chosen age.
+Without one, there's no way to know whether you're saving enough, investing correctly, or on track to retire at your chosen age.

 The most widely cited framework is the 4% rule: divide your expected annual retirement spending by 0.04 to find the corpus you need.
-If you plan to spend $60,000 per year, the calculation is $60,000 ÷ 0.04 = $1.5 million.
+Plan to spend $60,000 a year and the math is $60,000 / 0.04, which comes to $1.5 million.
 This figure represents the portfolio size at which a 4% annual withdrawal, adjusted for inflation each year, has historically lasted at least 30 years across most market environments.

-Use the Retirement Calculator to build a personalised model.
+Use the Retirement Calculator to build a personalized model.
 Input your current age, current retirement savings balance, monthly or annual savings rate, expected investment return, target retirement age, and estimated monthly expenses in retirement.
-The calculator projects your corpus at retirement age and shows whether you will hit your target — and by how much you overshoot or fall short.
-Adjust the inputs iteratively: even small increases in monthly contribution or a two-year delay in retirement age can close a large gap.
+The calculator projects your corpus at retirement age and shows whether you'll hit your target, and by how much you overshoot or fall short.
+Adjust the inputs iteratively; even a small increase in monthly contribution or a two-year delay in retirement age can close a large gap.

-A useful secondary check is the savings rate benchmark: saving 15% of gross income from your 20s, inclusive of employer contributions, is the threshold at which most average earners can retire at 65 with 70–80% income replacement.
-If you started later, the required savings rate rises steeply — saving 25–30% of gross income is not unusual for workers who begin seriously saving in their 40s.
+A useful secondary check is the savings rate benchmark.
+Saving 15% of gross income from your 20s, including employer contributions, is roughly the threshold at which average earners can retire at 65 with 70 to 80% income replacement.
+Start later and the required savings rate climbs steeply; saving 25 to 30% of gross income isn't unusual for workers who begin seriously saving in their 40s.

 Step 2: Maximize Your 401(k)

 The 401(k) is the cornerstone of workplace retirement savings in the US.
-It offers three compounding advantages over a taxable brokerage account: tax deferral on growth, a reduced taxable income today (Traditional 401(k)) or tax-free withdrawals later (Roth 401(k)), and the employer match.
+It offers tax deferral on growth, a reduced taxable income today (Traditional 401(k)) or tax-free withdrawals later (Roth 401(k)), and the employer match, stacked on top of each other.

 2026 Contribution Limits